Our solidarity commitments

 +

-Place your order as usual, then contact us by phone, WhatsApp or email before delivery with your proof.
+Place your order as usual, then contact us by phone or email at contact@climloc.fr before delivery with your proof.
 We apply the discount and refund the difference within 48 hours.

 Why are pregnant women particularly at risk during heatwaves?